defencedog/orangepi3b_v2.1/joshua_Armbian_Orangepi3b_jammy_edge_6.6.4/README.md

 # Complete image for OPi3b v2.1
 Hurray!
-All hardrware components / features are running except RKNPU
+All hardrware components / features are running except RKNPU.
+This build uses bleeding edge mesa graphics that are extremely latest!

 ## Be cautious on first boot!
 Don't blindly update && upgrade
 There is a buggy _mesa_ graphic driver repo that needs to be disabled.
 Otherwise on next boot WAYLAND will run in software rendering `llvmpipe` mode.
 We also need to change upgrade priorities